mureatencio/MemeSearch/README.md

 Once cocoa pods is installed, open the terminal and go the root directory of the project.
 This address has a file called Podfile.
 Execute the command 'pod install' and wait until all the process is completed

-When the process finished the directory should have a new file called iOSChallenge.xcworkspace, this will be the file used to open the project
+When the process finished the directory should have a new file called MemeGenerator.xcworkspace, this will be the file used to open the project

 If you want to run the app in a real device is necessary to set a provisional profile for this, the easy way is to select the check Automatically manage signing option in the target screen and then select the team wished.